Industrial Style Homes (Exteriors)

 16. Modern Industrial Home with Soaring Shed Ceiling and Multi-Slide Glass Walls

 This view shows the L-shape of the house to accommodate a backyard that has a pool, a sitting area, and an outdoor kitchen.
-It can be seen clearly here that the house ha flat roofs and large glass doors that showcases the beautiful interiors.
+It can be seen clearly here that the house has flat roofs and large glass doors that showcase the beautiful interiors.

 17. Custom Home Tucked Inside a Walled “Secret” Urban Garden

 This industrial-style home has a red brick fence separating the property from the concrete sidewalk.
 This fence blends in with the rest of the house’s exterior walls that feature lovely tinted glass windows from the large one on the right that complements the A-frame roof to the small ones on the second floor and third floors.